Palash90/site-assets/blogs/iron-learn/iron-learn-2.md

 After fixing all these, I ran it again.
 This time, I hit 100% accuracy rate.

 ## Next steps: More varied data
 I was happy that my program matched accuracy to that of the sklearn's.
 However, I wondered if my program would break with a larger dataset.
 An obvious limitation was on the hardware and the program itself.
 It limits me to smaller datasets.
-However, I am happy spend some time to see my program return acceptable result.
+However, I would be happy to spend some time to see my program return acceptable result.

 ### The dataset
 I searched for another valid and preferably bigger dataset.
 After checking a few, I finally settled on an email spam dataset.
 It has a total of 3921 rows, 22 columns each: one spam/ham output, one row number and rest are numeric, text and date-time data.